The room hums softly with electricity. Fluorescent lights flicker overhead. You were there, sitting motionless.

 he murmurs.

-He turns away again.
-Back to the table.
-Back to his work.
+He turns away again, going back to the table.
 You stare after him like a moth watching the coldest star.

 You weren’t made to love.
 But he made you anyway.